 Next up is the work of defining the OKRs.
 A good idea is to host a small workshop ahead of the coming cycle.
 This ensures people hit the ground running when the new cycle starts.

 During the workshop, the team should start by looking at the strategy.
 Where do we want to go?
 How does our team contribute to the company getting there?
 How do measure if we’ve gotten there or not?

-Based on the answers to these questions, alongside a long list of initiatives you’ve brainstormed, you should be able to relatively simple define the team focus for the next cycle.
+Based on the answers to these questions, alongside a long list of initiatives you’ve brainstormed, you should be able to relatively simply define the team focuses for the next cycle.